 Our private tours are all flexible so that you can go at your own pace.
 You can decide what time to leave your hotel and when to finish for the day, even during the trip.
 You don’t need to get up early to visit the attractions if you don’t want to.

-Unlike many popular travel destinations, Mainland China requires that travelers have a visa, unless transiting.
+Unlike many popular travel destinations, Chinese mainland requires that travelers have a visa, unless transiting.
 For your visa, you may need a detailed itinerary of your China trip or hotel booking, round-trip flights, and you may even need to go to an embassy or visa center to apply for and collect your visa.

 The cost for a single-entry China tourist visa is not insignificant at around US$100 ($140 in the USA ), but the greater cost is usually in application time coupled with application and collection transport.